mlcommons/cm4abtf/docs/run/index.md

 Note: the `(cm)` indicates that Python `venv` is active.

+Now, the `cm` cli commands will be used to run the POC reference.

 The computer running the POC reference needs Docker.
 Follow instructions described in the link below:

 * [Install Docker Engine](https://docs.docker.com/engine/install/)

 Note: if you're running Ubuntu, CM automatically installs Docker when running the benchmark.

-Now, the `cm` cli commands will be used to run the POC reference.
+We have tested the run on Ubuntu, RHEL, macOS and Windows

 ## Start the Benchmark